Commencement

 Amy Sillman is an artist working primarily in painting and drawing, and also works with animation and writing.
 Her active exhibition record spans the past two decades, and her work is included in numerous public and private collections, including the Met, MoMA, the Whitney, SF MoMA, The Boston Museum of Fine Art, LACMA, the Moderna Museet in Stockholm, and The Tate in London.

 A mid-career survey show of Sillman's work entitled One Lump or Two originated at the ICA Boston in 2013, accompanied by a monograph, and her bibliography also includes Amy Sillman: Works on Paper, published in 2006 by Gregory R. Miller, NY.
-A new book about her recent work in painting and animation will be available this fall, 2017, co-published by Portikus, Frankfurt, and Dancing Foxes, NYC.
+A new book about her recent work in painting and animation came out in 2017, co-published by Portikus, Frankfurt, and Dancing Foxes, NYC.

-Sillman has been the recipient of numerous awards, among others, a Residency at the American Academy in Rome in 2014, a Fellowship at The Radcliffe Institute in 2010, and a Guggenheim Fellowship in 2001.
+Sillman has been the recipient of numerous awards including, among others, a residency at the American Academy in Rome in 2014, a fellowship at The Radcliffe Institute in 2010, and a Guggenheim Fellowship in 2001.
 She is currently a professor at the Staedelschule in Frankfurt, Germany.
-Sillman is represented by Gladstone Gallery, New York, and her next solo show is upcoming in September 2017 at Capitain Petzel in Berlin.
+Sillman is represented by Gladstone Gallery, New York.

 2016 Commencement Speaker: Fred Moten